upbound/configuration-aws-eks-karpenter/README.md

   package: xpkg.upbound.io/upbound/configuration-aws-eks-karpenter:v0.6.0
 ```

+- Check `examples/` for example Composite Resources

-## Next steps
+## Next Steps

 This repository serves as a foundational step.
-To enhance your control plane, consider:
+To enhance the configuration:

-1. create new API definitions in this same repo
+1. Create new API definitions in this repo
-2. editing the existing API definition to your needs
+2. Edit existing API definitions to meet specific needs

-Upbound will automatically detect the commits you make in your repo and build the configuration package for you.
-To learn more about how to build APIs for your managed control planes in Upbound, read the guide on Upbound's docs.
+Learn more about building APIs for managed control planes in [Upbound's documentation](https://docs.upbound.io/).

 # Using the make file

 ## render target

 ### Overview
 `make render` target automates the rendering of Crossplane manifests using specified annotations within your YAML files.
 The annotations guide the rendering process, specifying paths to composition, function, environment, and observe files.